-Tipsy pot gardening is an excellent choice for apartments, walkways or other small space areas that limit your gardening abilities!
+Tipsy pot gardening is a popular DIY project and can be a fun and creative way to enhance your outdoor living space.
+It’s an excellent choice for apartments, walkways or other small space areas that limit your gardening abilities!
 Here is an easy, do it yourself, stackable garden. . .

 One of most frequent issues people seem to have when gardening is time and space.
 This handy Tipsy pot garden is a great space saver (indoors or out) and with the clay pots, weeding won’t be an issue!
 Each of the pots rests on edge of the one below it creating a cascading tipsy pot.